north-road/QCity/docs/src/user_guide/tools.md

 Left click on `OK` and the building level will be created.

-> Note: To digitize with higher accuracy, consider using snapping as documented in [Creating a new Building Level - Snapping](#creating-a-new-building-level-snapping) and the advanced digitizing tools as documented in [Using Advanced Digitizing Tools](#using-advanced-digitizing-tools).
+> Note: To digitize with higher accuracy, consider using snapping as documented in [Creating a new Building Level with Snapping](#creating-a-new-building-level-with-snapping) and the advanced digitizing tools as documented in [Creating a new Building Level with Advanced Digitizing](#creating-a-new-building-level-with-advanced-digitizing).

 Left click on the `Save Layer Edits` button on the Digitizing Toolbar.